ThiagoHardt/thiago-hardt-portfolio/README.md

 ## User Story

  **As a visitor**
-1. As a Visitor, I want to easily understand the main purpose of the site and learn more about the developer.
-2. As a Visitor, I want to be able to easily navigate throughout the site to find content.
-3. As a visitor, I want to find previous projects that the developer has been part of.
+ - As a Visitor, I want to easily understand the main purpose of the site and learn more about the developer.
+As a Visitor, I want to be able to easily navigate throughout the site to find content.
+As a visitor, I want to find previous projects that the developer has been part of.
+As a visitor, I want to download the developer’s CV.
+As a visitor, I want to contact the developer.

 ## Features